lenn0n/devGuide/frontend/nextjs-crash-course.md

 ### ![#c5f015](https://placehold.co/15x15/c5f015/c5f015.png) SSR/SSG Components
-The App Router and Pages Router has different syntax for each component you create.
-Let's start with Pages Router:
+The App Router and Pages Router have different syntax when you declare a component.

-The only to declare server component in Pages Router is to export getServerSideProps and always return an object prop.
+Let's start with Pages Router, The only to declare server component in Pages Router is to export getServerSideProps and always return an object prop.

     export const getServerSideProps = async () => {
         // Perform some async actions here...